 In 2004 a study conducted by the Maryland Community Foundation Initiative was completed to research the three counties, Charles, St. Mary’s and Calvert counties.
 The study indicated the need to organize a vehicle for all types of giving and to set up Community Foundation serving all three counties.
 Francis H. Chaney II, Chairman of the Board of Chaney Enterprises and Chaney Foundation; and Dick Gregory and Frank Hollewa of the Greater Waldorf Jaycees were among the several business leaders interviewed for this study.
 The concept sparked an interest with Mr. Chaney and the Greater Waldorf Jaycees and from there they became the co-founders of the Community Foundation of Charles County.

 In December of 2005 the Community Foundation of Charles County became incorporated; in September of 2006, the Executive Director hired; and in August 2007 the Community Foundation of Charles County received its 501 c 3.

 On November 2, 2012, the Community Foundation of Charles County announced its new name, Community Foundation of Southern Maryland, Inc., at its 7th Annual Philanthropy Day Luncheon.

-The Community Foundation of Southern Maryland resides at 3055 Old Washington Road, Waldorf, MD 20601.
-For more information, please contact the Community Foundation of Southern Maryland by telephone at 301-885-0108 or send an email to .
+The Community Foundation of Southern Maryland resides at Unit A-2 41630 Courthouse Drive, Leonardtown, MD 20650.
+For more information, please contact the Community Foundation of Southern Maryland by telephone at 240-670-GIVE (4483) or send an email to email@example.com.

 A special thank you to Chaney Enterprises, Chaney Foundation and to the Greater Waldorf Jaycees for their ongoing support of the Community Foundation of Southern Maryland.